 Fluoride is widely used to protect and strengthen enamel, which is why it's used in most toothpastes.
 Additional ingredients like hydroxyapatite and potassium nitrate will also help with sensitivity.
 If you have concerns about fluoride but still want the benefits for your teeth, BioMin F's low-fluoride formula could be a good choice.
 They also have fluoride-free BioMin C, if you prefer to avoid it altogether.

-Whichever toothpaste you choose, it's important to brush at least twice a day and visit your dentist regularly for optimal dental health.
+Whichever toothpaste you choose, it's important to brush at least twice a day and visit your dentist regularly for optimal dental hygiene.

 Does fluoride toothpaste help sensitivity?

 Yes.
 Because fluoride helps to strengthen tooth enamel, it can be effective at relieving hypersensitivity.
 However, most sensitive toothpastes contain additional remineralising ingredients.
 These help to make the remineralisation process more effective and stop sensitivity quickly.

 Is Sensodyne toothpaste good for your teeth?